Lake-Commander/logistics_optimization/README.md

 2. Open and run logistics_optimization.ipynb in Jupyter Notebook.

-3. Follow the steps to preprocess, train, and save the model.
+3. Follow the steps to preprocess, train and save the model.

 4. Ensure your app loads the new model path.